Pullman Company: History

 After spending the night sleeping in his seat on a train trip from Buffalo to Westfield, New York, George Pullman was inspired to design an improved passenger railcar which contained sleeper berths for all its passengers.
 During the day, the upper berth was folded up overhead similar to a present-day airliner's overhead luggage compartment.
-At night, the upper berth folded down and the 2 facing seats below it folded over to provide a relatively comfortable lower berth.
+At night, the upper berth folded down and the two facing seats below it folded over to provide a relatively comfortable lower berth.
 Although this was a somewhat spartan accommodation by today's standards, it was a great improvement on the previous layout.
 Curtains provided privacy, and there were washrooms at each end of the car for men and women.
 The first Pullman coach was built at the Chicago & Alton shops in Bloomington, Illinois in the spring of 1859 with the permission of Chicago & Alton President Joel A. Matteson.

 Pullman established his company in 1862 and built luxury sleeping cars which featured carpeting, draperies, upholstered chairs, libraries, card tables and an unparalleled level of customer service.
 Patented paper car wheels provided a quieter and smoother ride than conventional cast iron wheels from 1867 to 1915.

+In 1889, Pullman partnered with William H. Patton who had developed a locomotive powered by a gasoline engine.
+The partnership developed the first gasoline-electric locomotive in the world and sold them under the Patton Motors name until the start of World War One.

 Once a household name due to their large market share, the Pullman Company is also known for the bitter Pullman Strike staged by their workers and union leaders in 1894.
 During an economic downturn, Pullman reduced hours and wages but not rents, precipitating the strike.
 Workers joined the American Railway Union, led by Eugene V. Debs.

 After George Pullman's death in 1897, Robert Todd Lincoln, son of Abraham Lincoln, became the company's president.

 In 1922, Haskell & Barker Car Manufacturing was acquired and in 1924 was merged with the other car manufacturing units of Pullman, and a new company was formed, Pullman Car & Manufacturing Company.
 In 1927, Pullman Company was created as a separate company and Pullman Incorporated was established as a holding company.
 In 1930, Pullman purchased the Standard Steel Car Company conglomerate which included Osgood Bradley, Standard Motor Truck, and Siems-Stembel.
 In 1934, it was merged with Pullman Car & Manufacturing Company to be known as Pullman-Standard Car Manufacturing Company.

 The company closed its factory in the Pullman neighborhood of Chicago in 1955.
 The company ceased production after the Amtrak Superliner cars in 1982 and its remaining designs were purchased in 1987 when it was absorbed by Bombardier.